uhkniazi/CGraphClust/README.md

 are thredholded to this value as the extreme values affect the heatmap colouring.
 The heatmap matrix is scaled by sd and centered to a zero mean along the rows (type 1 vertex) before plotting.

+# plot.heatmap.significant.clusters
+similar to plot heatmap all, but uses the getSignificantClusters function to get the data matrix for the marginals of clusters showing significant expression.

 # plot.heatmap.marginal
-similar to plot heatmap but will plot the marginal profile of type 1 vertices in each cluster, i.e. by performing a column sum on the data matrix, where the rows represent the type 1 vertices in the cluster and the columns are the individual samples (components) of the vector.
+similar to plot heatmap but will plot the marginal profile of type 1 vertices in each cluster, i.e. by calling getClusterMarginal on the data matrix.

 # plot.mean.expressions
 plots the mean expression of each group (based on factor fGroups) in each cluster.
 The function takes the object of CGraphClust type